mostafaism1/eta-einvoice-signer/README.md

 ## Description

-- A web application for signing documents in accordance with the [algorithm](https://sdk.invoicing.eta.gov.eg/signature-creation) described by the Egyptian Tax Authority (ETA).
+- A web application for signing e-invoice documents in accordance with the [algorithm](https://sdk.invoicing.eta.gov.eg/signature-creation) specified by the Egyptian Tax Authority (ETA).

 ## Installation